godaddy/node-priam/README.md

     consistencyLevel: 'one', /* optional, defaults to one.
 Will throw if not a valid Cassandra consistency level*/
     driver: 'helenus', /* optional, defaults to 'datastax' */,
     protocol: 'thrift', /* optional, defaults to 'binary' */,
     numRetries: 3, /* optional, defaults to 0.
-Retries occur on connection failures. */
+Retries occur on connection failures.
+Deprecated, use retryOptions instead. */
     retryDelay: 100, /* optional, defaults to 100ms.
-Used on error retry or consistency fallback retry */
+Used on error retry (deprecated) or consistency fallback retry */
+    retryOptions: {}, /* optional.
+See https://www.npmjs.com/package/retry for options */
     enableConsistencyFailover: true, /* optional, defaults to true */
     queryDirectory: path.join(__dirname, 'path/to/your/cql/files'), /* optional, required to use #namedQuery() */
     user: '<your_username>',